rsksmart/rif-relay-server/Readme.md

     readyTimeout: 30000,
     checkInterval: 10000,
     disableSponsoredTx: false,

-    transferFeePercentage: 0 /* It's the fee that the fee collector will take from the execution of transfer() or transferFrom() functions.
+    /* It's the fee that the fee collector will take from the execution of transfer() or transferFrom() functions.
     - This value should be expressed as a fraction, i.e. 0.1 means 10% of the value being transfered and 0.01 means 1% of the value being transfered.
     - This value has priority over gasFeePercentage.
-If transferFeePercentage is greater than 0 and the execution is a tranfer or transferFrom, gasFeePercentage will be ignored.
+If transferFeePercentage is properly configured and the execution is a tranfer or transferFrom, gasFeePercentage will be ignored.
-    */,
+    */
+    transferFeePercentage: 0,
-    gasFeePercentage: 0 /* sets the fee value (%) that the worker will take from all transactions based on the total amount of gas used.
+    /* Sets the fee value (%) that the worker will take from all transactions based on the total amount of gas used.
     - Under certain conditions, this value will be ignored.
 See transferFeePercentage above to know more about it.
     - the fee will be added to the estimated gas and required in the transaction amount.
     - the percentage is represented as a fraction (1 = 100%) string to allow for very low or high percentages
-    - the minus sign is omitted if used
-    - fractions exceeding the number of decimals of that of the native currency will be rounded up */,
+    - fractions exceeding the number of decimals of that of the native currency will be rounded up */
+    gasFeePercentage: 0,
+    /* It's a fixed fee that the feeCollector takes from all the operations regardless of their nature (deploy, relay, transfer, transferFrom, etc.).
+For example, if fixedUsdFee = 1.5, every transaction will pay an additional fee of 1.5USD.
+   - This fee is not exclusive.
+If gasFeePercentage or transferFeePercentage is configured, fixedUsdFee will be an additional fee, so the total amount will be initialGasEstimation + gasFee (or transferFee) + fixedFee.
+   */
+   fixedUsdFee: 0 ,

     sponsoredDestinations: [],
     requestMinValidSeconds: 43200,